HL7/fhir-shorthand/input/pagecontent/reference.md

   * myCodeableConcept.coding[1] = $ICD#C80.1 "Malignant (primary) neoplasm, unspecified"
   ```

-* Set the top-level text:
+* Set the top-level `text` attribute:

   ```
   * myCodeableConcept.text = "Diagnosis of malignant neoplasm left breast."
   ```

-* Example of **incorrect** ordering rules that leads to loss of a previously-assigned value, because the last assignment clears the existing value of myCodeableConcept before apply new values:
+* Example of **incorrect** ordering rules that lead to loss of a previously-assigned value, because the last assignment clears the existing value of `myCodeableConcept` before it applies new values:

   ```
   * myCodeableConcept.coding[0].userSelected = true